Azure/AI-in-a-Box/gen-ai/semantic-kernel-bot-in-a-box/use_cases/2-ai-search-rag.md

 ## Sample questions

-- What's my company's PTO policy?
+- Can you give me information about PTO?
-- Where do I report an IT security incident?
+- Are my messages transmitted using company software private?
-- How do I request a new workstation?
+- How is equal opportunity employment defined?

 ## Recommended deployment parameters